premkyumnam/L-2_task-2-Cuisine-Combination/README.md

 5. Seaborn – used for advanced statistical data visualization
 6. Jupyter Notebook (Primary IDE) - used for writing and executing code.

-These tools enabled me to effectively extract insights and meaning from the data.
+These tools enabled me to effectively extract insights and meaning from the data.<br><br>
-🎉 I'm grateful for the opportunity to work on this project and sharpen my data analysis skills.
-Thank you to Cognifyz Technologies for this amazing learning experience!
-I'm excited to continue growing and taking on new challenges.
+🎉 I'm grateful for the opportunity to work on this project and sharpen my data analysis skills. <br>Thank you to Cognifyz Technologies for this amazing learning experience!
+I'm excited to continue growing and taking on new challenges.<br>
 Explore the full project on LinkedIn and GitHub:<br>
 ▶️ [(https://www.linkedin.com/feed/update/urn:li:activity:7316539760322191360/)<br>](https://www.linkedin.com/feed/update/urn:li:activity:7317217856398446592/)